dirakx1/Dockeriot/README.md

 # Dockeriot

 Dockeriot is an apps development platform for IOT devices using docker (and possibly kubernetes!)
-Dockeriot aims to enable all the features of containers (in our case docker containers) for applications under an Internet of things (IOT) environment.
+Dockeriot aims to enable all the features of containers for applications under an Internet of things (IOT - cloud enabled) environment.
 If you want to see further and rapid developments on dockeriot please support us via  [Contact](CONTACT.md).

 Applications of dockeriot include:
 * Testing and deploying of complex applications on many devices in a replicable and scalable way.